Shu Kong

 Home Publication Datasets Group Contact

-I am an Assistant Professor of Computer Science at the University of Macau, leading the Visual Intelligence Lab.
-I am currently visiting OIST, working on interdisciplinary research.
-I previously held academic positions at Texas A&M University and Carnegie Mellon University.
-I did my postdoc training at the Robotics Institute of CMU working with Deva Ramanan.
-I received my PhD from UC-Irvine advised by Charless Fowlkes.
+I am an Assistant Professor of Computer Science at the University of Macau, where I lead the Visual Intelligence Lab.
+I am also a Research Affiliate at the Okinawa Institute of Science and Technology.
+Previously, I was an Assistant Professor at Texas A&M University, and a Project Scientist at Carnegie Mellon University.
+I completed my postdoc training at the Robotics Institute of Carnegie Mellon University, where I was supervised by Deva Ramanan.
+I received my Ph.D. in Computer Science from the University of California, Irvine, where I was advised by Charless Fowlkes.

 My research vision is to establish the foundations of Visual Intelligence, the ability of machines to perceive, understand, and interact with human-like robustness, adaptability, and generalization.
 To realize this vision, I develop fundamental algorithms at the interaction of CV, ML, HCI, robotics and graphics, and couple them with high-impact applications.
 This ensures that my algorithmic innovations both address and are informed by real-world challenges, and enables my contributions spanning autonomous systems, and scientific discovery, including applications in ecology, evolutionary biology, and palynology.